The Ultimate List of Content Marketing Tools and Resources-II

 It is a unique tool to help analyze your site for the most clicking and attention-grabbing elements.
 Not touching the useful parts, you can temper with the rest to follow the pattern of the former.

 Fret not.
-There are many Content marketing tools at your disposal to make collaborations with the team a piece of cake.
-Here are a few options.
+There are many Content marketing tools and resources at your disposal to make collaborations with the team a piece of cake.
+Here are a few options:

-Skype is an excellent way to collaborate with up to 250 team members in one meeting at a minimal cost of only $2.
-Similar unpaid services are available in the U.S (only) for connecting with up to 10 team members for the first 60 days and three members after that.
+It is an excellent way to collaborate with up to 250 team members in one meeting at a minimal cost of only $2.
+Similar unpaid services are available in the U.S (only) for connecting with up to 10 team members for the first 60 days (and three members after that).

-Businesses, required to collaborate with team members or clients, can avail the services of this online platform starting from $14 a month.
+Businesses required to collaborate with team members or clients can avail this online platform’s services, starting from $14 a month.

 You can add more by customizing the package or upgrading it.

-Slack is another cloud-based collaboration software for business teams starting services for as low as $6.67-$8 a person per month.
+Slack is another cloud-based collaboration software for business teams, starting its services for as low as $6.67-$8 a person per month.

 You can upgrade the features to Plus or Enterprise Grid as well for more dollars spent per person.